enactjs/docs/README.md

-# Website
+# Enact Documentation

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+For a detailed overview of the repository structure, folder layout, and workflow, see [Docs Repository Overview](/docs/docs-repository-overview) in the documentation.

 ## Installation